ardaicoz/AlgoZoo/group/meetingslog.md

 **Discussion:** We talked about how to implement the new discussed ideas to the test model, decided on which methods and classes should be created, and wrote the appropriate classes.

 **ToDo:** Kerem will create the TestLevels class, change the TestModeGUI. / Arda will change the TestModeSelectionController and MenuScreen classes accordingly.

+### Meeting ~ (13.05.2020, 5 hours)

+**Present:** Esra, Alp, Doğa

+**Discussion:** We added and updated the ChallengeLevels class.
+We tried to create a more efficient code by forming a loop for adding each levelButton actionPerformed() methods in the MenuScreen class.
+Therefore, we created a LevelButton class by sub-classing JButton.
+We added a levelNo property to this class so that each levelButton will be special to the specific level.
+We created an algorithm for enabling level buttons only when the previous level completed successfully in the returnButtonActionPerformed() method.